This Week in Petroleum History: June 23 – 29

 The Federal-Aid Highway Act of 1956, popularly known as the National Interstate and Defense Highways Act, became law.
 Passed at the urging of President Dwight D. Eisenhower, the act provided 90 percent federal funding for a “system of interstate and defense highways,” and authorized spending $25 billion through 1969 for construction of about 41,000 miles of interstates.

-map of US interstate system
+Map of the US interstate system.

-The U.S. interstate system had a total length of 48,191 miles by 2016.
-Federal regulations initially banned collecting tolls, but some now include tolls.
+The interstate system reached 48,191 miles in 2016.
+Federal regulations banned collecting tolls but that would change.

 “Of all his domestic programs, Eisenhower’s favorite by far was the Interstate System,” noted historian Stephen Ambrose.
 The thirty-fourth president urged passage of the act for national defense; interstates would be needed for evacuating major cities during a nuclear war.